NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 - `-rc`: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.

 > [!Note]
 > NuGet 4.3.0+ supports [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html), which supports pre-release numbers with dot notation, as in *1.0.1-build.23*.
 Dot notation is not supported with NuGet versions before 4.3.0.
 You can use a form like *1.0.1-build23*.
+It is recommended to use NuGet 4.3.0+, because nuget.org and newer NuGet clients will not treat "1.0.1-build23" as greater than "1.0.1-build3".

-When resolving package references and multiple package versions differ only by suffix, NuGet chooses a version without a suffix first, then applies precedence to pre-release versions in reverse alphabetical order.
+When resolving package references and multiple package versions differ only by suffix, NuGet chooses a version without a suffix first, then applies precedence to pre-release versions in reverse alphabetical order and treats dot notation numbers with numerical order.
 For example, the following versions would be chosen in the exact order shown:

 ```
 1.0.1
 1.0.1-zzz
-1.0.1-rc
+1.0.1-rc.10
+1.0.1-rc.2
 1.0.1-open
 1.0.1-beta
 1.0.1-alpha2
-1.0.1-alpha
+1.0.1-alpha10
 1.0.1-aaa
 ```

+Note that, 1.0.1-alpha10 is sorted strictly in reverse alphabetical order, whereas 1.0.1-rc.10 is greater precedence than 1.0.1-rc.2.

 ## Semantic Versioning 2.0.0